McKlay/ai-chatbot-engineering/docs/chapter13.md

 | **JSONL / CSV**  | Structured columns or key-value pairs                     | General fine-tuning       |
 | **Dialogues**    | List of alternating user/assistant messages               | Multi-turn chatbots       |

 Clean, well-formatted data is **more important than volume**.
 Even 1,000–10,000 examples of high-quality pairs can beat massive but noisy datasets.
+Always review, deduplicate, and balance your data for best results.

 ---